coryvisi/serverless-pdf-chat/docs/transforms.md

 ## Behavior When There is No Transformation Specification

-When there is no transformation specification file or an empty transformation specification in the ETL Scripts Amazon S3 Bucket for the workflow, **the ETL will perform no transformations**.
-However, the ETL will save a **recommended** transformation specification file to the AWS Glue Temp bucket,  `<environment>-insurancelake-<account>-<region>-glue-temp` bucket, in the folder `/etl/collect_to_cleanse` following the naming convention `<database>-<table>.json`.
+When there is no transformation specification file or an empty transformation specification in the ETL Scripts S3 bucket for the workflow, **the ETL will perform no transformations**.
+However, the ETL will save a **recommended** transformation specification file to the AWS Glue Temp bucket, `<environment>-insurancelake-<account>-<region>-glue-temp`, in the folder `/etl/collect_to_cleanse` following the naming convention `<database>-<table>.json`.

 When this behavior occurs, you will see the following log message in the AWS Glue Job Output Logs:
 ```log